sathwikreddy1014/MoviAI/README.md

 Environment variables are used for API keys and are not committed to version control.

 Authentication note: I previously implemented login and logout using Firebase, but removed the feature since it was not part of the project requirements.

+# NOTE :
+- Eslint Will throw Warnings Ignore them Because I want to render only Once so ihave not included things in the dependecy Array